Last updated June 6, 2018

-Part of our planning including visiting the Kings Island website to see what rides in Planet Snoopy, the Peanuts-themed kids’ area, that Elijah would be tall enough for this year.
-I’m not sure who was more excited, him or us, when Brad and I realized that Elijah was now able to ride everything in the kids’ area, including my favorite ride in the entire park.
-Several years ago, I had ridden the family inverted steel roller-coaster (now based on Snoopy and the Red Baron) with my nephews, so I knew it was a fun, smooth coaster.
+Part of our planning including visiting the Kings Island website to see what rides in Planet Snoopy, the Peanuts-themed kids’ area, that Elijah would be tall enough for then.
+I’m not sure who was more excited, him or us, when Brad and I realized that Elijah was able to ride everything in the kids’ area, including my favorite ride in the entire park.
+Several years ago, I had ridden the family inverted steel roller coaster (now based on Snoopy and the Red Baron) with my nephews, so I knew it was a fun, smooth coaster.

 He was also tall enough to bump along on my very first coaster, a wooden contraption once named the Beastie.
 In keeping with the Peanuts branding, it is now called the Woodstock Express, but it is still as jostling as it ever was.

 When the big day arrived, Elijah was both excited and nervous about his first real coaster ride.
 He decided to start his day slowly, enjoying familiar, tamer rides to build up his courage.

 In previous years, he hadn’t been a big fan of even the mildest kiddie coaster, but being two years older, he tackled that one easily.
 He was ready to face a “real” coaster when it began raining.
 The downtime gave him a chance to vacillate and worry again while we enjoyed some yummy blue ice cream.